Skip to main content

 }); } })();

-Lines 21 to 27 are the most exciting ones.
-Remember how the Node.js application uses socket.emit() to emit the resources message with the data?
-In the client socket.on() is used to 'listen' for the emitted message and the load argument in that anonymous callback function will contain the data sent from the server.
-The data is simple placed into an array and the chart is drawn - and it is redrawn every time when the resources message gets emitted by the server.
+Lines 21 to 27 are where the action happens.
+Remember how the Node.js app uses socket.emit() to emit the resources message with data?
+On the client, socket.on() listens for that message, and the load argument in the callback contains the server’s data.
+The data slots into an array, the chart draws, and it redraws every time the server emits a new resources message.

-This really covers the basics of the application - at this point a chart is displayed in the browser that displays data collected via the Node.js os library.
+That covers the basics.
+At this point a chart appears in the browser showing data collected via the Node.js os library.

 Persisting data in MarkLogic

-But why stop here?
-The application can do a bit more by displaying more information about the system as well as saving the system utilisation metrics to a database for later retrieval.
+Why stop there?
+The application can do more by displaying extra system information and saving the utilisation metrics to a database for later retrieval.

 let dataObject = {